Interpersonal Psychotherapy

-Interpersonal psychotherapy (IPT) is a therapeutic modality that supports those struggling with mental health conditions and life challenges.
-Interpersonal psychotherapy is often used to improve the quality of relationships with others and help clients improve their social connections.
-The term "interpersonal" describes how individuals connect themselves with social environments and their close relationships, meaning interpersonal psychotherapy takes a therapeutic approach at understanding how individuals connect socially.
+Interpersonal psychotherapy (IPT) is a time-limited psychotherapeutic modality that supports those struggling with mental health conditions and life challenges.
+Interpersonal psychotherapy is often used to improve the quality of relationships with others and help clients improve their social connections, namely for the treatment of depression.
+The term "interpersonal" describes how individuals connect themselves with social environments and their close relationships, meaning interpersonal psychotherapy takes a psychotherapeutic approach to understanding how individuals connect socially.

 iStock/Portra